narfindustries/digiheals-public/README.md

 - `git submodule update --init --recursive`
 - `docker compose up` should get the containers built and spinning.

+> **_NOTE:_**  Although we provide Docker setups for some FHIR servers and EHRs, these must not be used in production setups.
+This repository contains hardcoded passwords and ports meant to make fuzzing and bug discovery easy.

 Game of Telephone
 -----
 - `telephone-basic.py`: A simple script that would upload a file to Vista, pass it on to HAPI FHIR, and then to IBM FHIR server.